promiseowolabi/Flash-CHIP/README.md

 # Revive an outdated C.H.I.P. from factory OS to Debian Buster
+This guide and scripts are based on the excelent work made by https://github.com/Thore-Krug/Flash-CHIP and the guide in https://gist.github.com/luzhuomi/526fbcc30f3522f09eacf20d0f776fa5

 ## Part 1: Flashing stock C.H.I.P. image

 Ready to use Flash environment for the C.H.I.P Single Board Computer